AdobeDocs/campaign-standard.es-ES/help/channels/using/personalizing-sms-messages.md

 ## Enviador SMS {#sms-sender}

 Puede personalizar el nombre del remitente del SMS.
-Para obtener más información sobre esto, consulte la sección de configuración [de](../../administration/using/configuring-sms-channel.md#configuring-sms-properties) SMS.
+For more on this, refer to the [SMS configuration](../../administration/using/configuring-sms-channel.md#configuring-sms-properties) section.